Saturday, May 6, 2017

 Is there a time limit for the race?

 Yes, all racers are expected to be finished by 1:00pm.
-That means six hours for the marathon (4.37mph) and four hours for the half (3.28mph).
+That means four hours, or an average of 3.28mph.
 In past years, 99+% of our racers have finished within this time limit.
 While we want to respect the needs of every one of our racers, we must also respect the concerns of our local police, fire police and residents along the course.
 At 1:00pm on race day, any racer still on the course will be evaluated by the race director to determine whether he or she has a reasonable chance of completing the race.
 If they are reasonably close to the finish, we will allow them to finish with the understanding that the course will be reopened to vehicular traffic.
 If the racer is too far from the finish to have a reasonable chance of successfully completing the event or if he/she appears to be in physical distress, the race director may choose to ask the racer to stop and accept a ride back to the finish line.
-We understand that finishing a marathon is a monumental challenge that’s not to be taken lightly, but we also know that it’s not worth your life.
+We understand that finishing a half-marathon is a monumental challenge that’s not to be taken lightly, but we also know that it’s not worth your life.

 Are headphones allowed?